dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0048.svg" class="slide-image" />

             <figcaption>
             <p    >These are the sizes of some versions of GPT-3: a large language model trained by OpenAI.
 The largest has 175 billion parameters. <br></p><p    >This model was trained by nothing more than gradient descent and backpropagation.
 It’s worth pausing to think about that.
 Imagine if everybody on earth had 20 opinions that you could each individually sway one way or the other, and you wanted to sway each and every one of them in order to make one UN resolution pass.
-Succesfully applying gradient descent on a model of this size is like trying to reason backwards from the outcome of the UN vote through the organizational structure of the UN, the governments of the members states, the determination of their makeup by elections down to every individual on earth and how their opinions go into influencing their government.<br></p><p    >We don’t quite have the full picture for how it is possible that such a simple algorithm as gradient descent achieves this, but we are beginning to gather up some of the ingredients.<br></p><p    ><em>Language Models are Few-Shot Learners</em>, Brown et al, 2020.<br><a href="https://arxiv.org/abs/2005.14165"><strong>https://arxiv.org/abs/2005.14165</strong></a><br></p><p    ></p>
+Successfully applying gradient descent on a model of this size is like trying to reason backwards from the outcome of the UN vote through the organizational structure of the UN, the governments of the members states, the determination of their makeup by elections down to every individual person on earth and how their opinions go into influencing their government.<br></p><p    >We don’t quite have the full picture for how it is possible that such a simple algorithm as gradient descent achieves this, but we are beginning to gather up some of the ingredients.<br></p><p    ><em>Language Models are Few-Shot Learners</em>, Brown et al, 2020.<br><a href="https://arxiv.org/abs/2005.14165"><strong>https://arxiv.org/abs/2005.14165</strong></a><br></p><p    ></p>
             </figcaption>
        </section>